 A joint tenancy means more than one person owns a certain item of property.
 Both real property (land) and personal property (things) can be owned jointly.

 There are two kinds of joint tenancy.
 People can own property as joint tenants or as joint tenants with right of survivorship.
-In a joint tenancy, when one owner dies, his or her share of the property passes to the decedent’s heirs or to the persons named in the decedent’s will.
-In a joint tenancy with right of survivorship, when an owner dies, his or her share of the property goes to the other owners.
+In a joint tenancy, when one owner dies, their share of the property passes to the decedent’s heirs or the persons named in the decedent’s will.
+In a joint tenancy with right of survivorship, when an owner dies, their share of the property goes to the other owners.

 A joint tenancy with right of survivorship has to be created by a written agreement.